srini-555/coding-interview/docs/data-structure/String/Remove_Minimum_Parentheses_To_Make_Valid_Parentheses.md

-Minimum Remove to Make Valid Parentheses
+# Minimum Remove to Make Valid Parentheses
+# Remove Minimum Parentheses to Make Valid Parentheses

 ## Problem
 - Remove the minimum number of parentheses so that the resulting parentheses string is valid.